 The majority of campers do not receive care packages while at camp, and we discourage sending packages.
-If you do feel the need to send a care package, please limit your packages to one per session, and we recommend avoiding impersonal Amazon shipments in favor of personalized gifts; such as handmade items, posters or photos from home, magazines, or stationery.
+If you do feel the need to send a care package, please limit your packages to one per session, and we recommend avoiding impersonal Amazon shipments in favor of personalized gifts; such as handmade items, photos from home, magazines, or stationery.
 Knowing that someone they love is thinking about them is what campers are really looking for.
-Due to the proximity of wildlife to our cabins, we do not allow campers to receive care packages containing food.
-Packages generally arrive late in the day, after mail is received and distributed.
-Because of this, packages may reach your child a day later than you would expect.
+Due to the proximity of wildlife to our camp sites, we do not allow campers to receive care packages containing food.
+Packages generally arrive late in the day, and mail is distributed as soon as we next see a camper's group.
+Because of this, packages may reach your child later than you would expect.
 Packages and other mail that arrive after the end of the session will be forwarded to campers' home address, or returned to the sender.